-The USS Midway was one of America’s longest serving aircraft carriers, in service for 47 years from 1945 to 1992, and is now a maritime museum dedicated to carriers and naval aviation.
+The USS Midway was one of America’s longest serving aircraft carriers, in service for 47 years from 1945 to 1992, and is now a maritime museum in San Diego dedicated to carriers and naval aviation.

-We didn’t use an audio guide this time, but I have used one before on a previous visit to the USS Midway Museum, and it’s fascinating to listen to the sailors’ stories about what life was like on this floating city on the sea as you move through the various rooms.
+We didn’t use an audio guide during this visit, but I have used one on a previous visit to the USS Midway San Diego.
+The audio guides are fascinating to listen to the sailors’ stories about what life was like on this floating city on the sea as you move through the various rooms.

-We started our tour at the Hangar Deck, where you’ll find the Information Kiosk, the Battle of Midway theater, flight simulators and several climb-in cockpits.
-Don’t forget to stop by the Information Kiosk to find out how your children can earn their Junior Pilot Wings during the visit!
+Top tip for visiting the USS Midway Museum with kids, don’t forget to stop by the Information Kiosk to find out how your children can earn their Junior Pilot Wings during the visit.

 There was work in progress on restoring this aircraft’s rotor blade – very interesting to watch while we explored the Hangar Deck!

 You might recognize the F-14 Tomcat fighter jet that became well-known thanks to the film Top Gun.
 Tomcats were armed with a 20mm cannon and array of guided missiles, making them the carrier battle group’s first line of defense for more than 30 years.

 Shown in the photo below is the 25-ft. tall “Unconditional Surrender” statue based on the iconic photo taken on V-J (Victory Over Japan) Day of a U.S. Navy sailor in Times Square grabbing a nurse for a kiss when the news broke that Japan had surrendered.

 Admiral’s & Captain’s Country

 In 1991, developments during Operation Desert Storm were analyzed and displayed in this room using the sliding map panels.

-USS Midway Museum
+USS Midway Museum San Diego